Urdatorn/aristophanis-cantica/README.md

 ☐ 3rd statistic: melodic direction (rate of change) based on responsion
     ☐ melodic acceleration: a metric of the larger arc of the melody ☐ melodic jerk: a metric of the vivacity of the melody d3[melody]/dt3

+## Take-aways

+The penultimate paeon of  997 is an intersting example of melodic responsion as influencing editorial decisions.
+The strophe has τήνδε, and readings vary between ὄρχον (L, adoped by Wilson 2007), κλάδον (cett), ὄσχον (Brunck) and ὦσχον (Deubner, adopted by Parker 1997).
+Bracketing the sense, the first three readings gain extra attraction (for what its worth) because they make the acutes respond, perhaps the more convincing since the outlier is a conjecture.